fu4303/portfolio-vincentntang/content/pages/about.md

 - In the modal...
   - do whatever.
 Copy devpost's carousel style exactly?
 First item... is the video itself.
 Next screens are images.
 Copy the "How I built it links whatever etc.

+Any other improvements...

+- Architect UI transition group, I dig the CSS transition group property on each page.
+I want to add that too
+- "Subscribe for newsletter" `animate.css` from kentcdodds.
+I'm using a sticky navbar, but it seems like it'd work poorly with stickynav.
+Perhaps... if i did away with stickynav, I could also add a `css-tricks` weathervane icon.... (make it a laptop, with a GEAR inside of it? too much info for such a small space?)
+- What about a cool gitlabs logo?
+Tanuki?
+Highlighting over differtent parts of the svg.
+Heck, why not have a gitlabs style SVG that also rotates?
+Gears... could do that too.
+Are there better logos I can use?
+  - Or if I removed the stickynavbar from tania's site, should I go kentcdodds on profile pic instead?

+Removing sticky...consequences:
+- If I remove the sticky, nightmode will no longer be an option
+- I get the subscribe letter, it doesn't conflict with space on screen
+- User can read more content at a time
+- If I remove sticky, my options are bit greater for layout, I can do kentcdodd's style approach to layout
+- swyx -> his new style is a bit bigger on screen

+Other thoughts
+- swyx -> not really my writing style I think, - too unfiltered like reddit.
+I prefer kentcdodds style

 <!-- - **[Dribbble](https://dribbble.com/vincentntang)**: Wannabe designer -->